-One book underway is called Inanna Scient.
-That’s goddess Inanna, Queen of Heaven and Earth, Devastatrix of the Lands.
-She too goes to the underworld, and her story cuts through Dumuzi’s at every point at a right angle.
+Goddess Inanna, Queen of Heaven and Earth, Devastatrix of the Lands.
+Her story cuts through Dumuzi’s at every point at a right angle.
+I thought she was part of his book, but just now she broke out to become her own text – electronic and multi-modal, I think.
 The first panel:

 I know the text sounds crude.
-But the source is way pre-Christian, sacred and profane break out different in it, in ways post-Christian we, with our prudery and our porn, can scarce reconstruct.
-I’m trying for the sacred profanity radiant in the source.
+The source is way pre-Christian, open to sacred profanity, in ways post-Christian we, split between prudery and porn, can but long for.